bmksimons/MorseDecoder/README.md

 # MorseDecoder

 Contains a program which decodes a morse code to a readable message in the english alphabet.
 To run the program, open the file _MorseDecoder.py_ and run it on the terminal or your IDE.
+Your message will be printed to the terminal after decoding.
 Make sure your IDE decodes CTRL + C as quitting the program, and not as copying.

 The morse code is made by pressing the space bar on the keyboard.
 The different signals used are made as followed: